ELELAB/ALL_markers/README.md

 - This directory performs regularized elastic net logistic regression of TARGET-ALL-P2 gene expression data

+TARGET_compare_genes
+- This directory compares results found from above methods (differential expression analysis, elastic net logistic regression, PCA, housekeeping analysis) and with genes reported in the Network of Cancer Genes (NCG) database

 TARGET_clustering
 - This directory performs unsupervised clustering of the TARGET-ALL-P2 gene expression data